faithSchwinger4/Ogranization_Scheduler/READ_ME.txt.txt

 JavaFX Version: JavaFX-SDK-17.0.1

 Directions: To use this application, the user must first enter a valid username and password combination into the login screen.
 Upon a valid entry, the user will be directed to a main menu.
+There will also be a pop-up alert notifying if there is an upcoming appointment in the next 15 minutes or not.

-This main menu has four buttons and one alert at the bottom of the page.
-Each button provides a different function, and the alert notifies the user whether or not there is an appointment occuring within 15 minutes of logging into the application.
+This main menu has four buttons.
+Each button goes to a new screen with a specific function as explained below.

 The first button directs the user to the main screen for viewing customer information.
 From this page there are buttons allowing a user to create new customers, update existing ones, or delete customers and their appointments.